MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 ### <a href="" id="bkmk-ncsi"></a>14.
 Network Connection Status Indicator

 Network Connection Status Indicator (NCSI) detects Internet connectivity and corporate network connectivity status.
 NCSI sends a DNS request and HTTP query to http://www.msftconnecttest.com/connecttest.txt to determine if the device can communicate with the Internet.
-[See Microsoft Networking Blog](https://techcommunity.microsoft.com/t5/Networking-Blog/bg-p/NetworkingBlog) to learn more about networking.
+See the [Microsoft Networking Blog](https://techcommunity.microsoft.com/t5/Networking-Blog/bg-p/NetworkingBlog) to learn more.

 In versions of Windows 10 prior to version 1607 and Windows Server 2016, the URL was `http://www.msftncsi.com/ncsi.txt`.